 - as a resource organisations can use to develop strategy to deal with crises and the impacts they have on press freedom.

 The AJF seeks to work diplomatically with countries in the region, so this map aims to be as un-biased as possible in its recording of press freedom incidents.
 We do not rank or grade countries, but instead provide concise record of instances that have hampered journalists’ abilities to carry out their work.
 As this map develops, AJF also hopes to include instances where press freedom has been supported in the region.

-Please note: the map currently tracks fourteen countries, as this has been in line with our capacity.
-Thanks to our Project Partners, Facebook Journalism Project, we are now able to expand into the Pacific.
-So stay tuned in the weeks and months ahead as this map expands.
+Please note: the map currently tracks twenty four countries, as this has been in line with our capacity.
+Thanks to our Project Partners, Facebook Journalism Project, we have been able to expand into the Pacific.
+Stay tuned in the months ahead as this map continues to expand.